Foamyseal/PaymentPal/README.md

 - As a user, I want to be able to save the amount of balance in my bank account.
 - As a user, I want to be able to load my bank account with previous transactions and balance.

-## Upcoming User Stories
+## User Stories (Phase 3)
-- As a user, I want to create my own bank account
+- As a user, I want to see the list of transactions I make.
-- As a user, I want to set the name of my bank account
+- As a user, I want to only see deposit transactions I made.
-- As a user, I want to set a password for my bank account
+- As a user, I want to only see withdrawal transactions I made.
-- As a user, I want to login to my bank account with my password
+- As a user, I want to see the amount of credits currently in my account.
-- As a user, I want to transfer (add money) to other people's bank account using this bank account system
+- As a user, I want to be able to load and save the account.

 *Additional Information*: